jubayerarefin/DirectMessage/README.md

 # DirectMessage

-Since GitHub doesn't support Direct Messaging, use this to communicate.
+Since GitHub doesn't support Direct Messaging, use this repo to communicate.

+# How ?

+Create a new Issue and tag me